 - Weighted blankets: http://www.thelinusconnection.org/p/weighted-blankets.html

 Little Dresses for Africa

 Visit their website: http://www.littledressesforafrica.org/blog/

 About: Our mission is to provide relief to children of Africa, by distributing dresses to little girls, primarily in African villages, but also other countries in crisis.
-Because of the widespread AIDS pandemic, little girls are often left to be the primary care givers of their young siblings.
+Little Dresses for Africa also distributes Britches for Boys.
+Because of the widespread AIDS pandemic, little girls and boys are often left to be the primary care givers of their young siblings.
 It is our hope that in delivering dresses to these young girls, that a seed will be planted in their hearts, in the name of Jesus, that they are worthy.